MesserLab/SLiM/treerec/implementation.md

 For practical purposes, the metadata schema can be any equivalent JSON.
 However, when checking for table equality, the code checks whether the underlying string representations are equal.
-So, we want the metadata schema as written by SLiM to match that written by pyslim (using tskit); and *this* works but (a) defining the schema using a dict and (b) creating a string using `json.dumps(schema_dict, sort_keys=True, indent=4)`.
+So, we want the metadata schema as written by SLiM to match that written by pyslim (using tskit).
+The way that tskit writes out a metadata schema to a tree sequence is by (a) defining the schema using a dict and (b) creating a string using `json.dumps(schema_dict, sort_keys=True, indent=4)`.
-Happily, this matches the output of nlohmann::json dump(4), so - it seems - we can merrily write out JSON ourselves.
+Happily, the resulting text matches the output of nlohmann::json dump(4), so - it seems - we can merrily write out JSON ourselves.
-Nonetheless, we only actually do this for top-level metadata, and for all the schemas (including the top-level metadata schema) we have the string representation as output by tskit saved in `slim_globals.h`.
+Nonetheless, we only actually do JSON parsing and writing in SLiM's code for top-level metadata: for all the schemas (including the top-level metadata schema) we just write out the string representation, as output by tskit, saved in `slim_globals.h`.

 In the future we may want to *keep* whatever top-level metadata there is in the tree sequence already (and the associated keys in the schema).